mrpeabody/vim_setup/README.md

 1. Clone this repo anywhere on your machine
 2. Run **setup.sh**: `./setup.sh`
+3. If Golang support needed, run **setup.sh** with `--with-go`: `./setup.sh --with-go` *Note: Golang must be installed prior*
-3. Install and use one of the included patched fonts.
+4. Install and use one of the included patched fonts.
 The most popular dev fonts are included in the `fonts` directory, more can be found [here](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts).
 Otherwise, in `~/.vimrc`, change the **g:font_patched** variable to **0** and comment out the `Plugin 'ryanoasis/vim-devicons'` line.
-4. Enjoy your new fresh vim!
+5. Enjoy your new fresh vim!

 ### Some Features